hannotify/javas-concurrency-journey-continues/sections/2-the-journey-so-far.md

 </code></pre>

 note:
-So let's introduce something more sophisticated: the ExcecutorService, introduced in Java 1.5.
+So let's introduce something more sophisticated: the ExecutorService, introduced in Java 1.5.

 ---